mapcrafter/mapcrafter/docs/configuration.rst

 directory where it can find the Minecraft world (``input_dir`` of the world section ``myworld`` in the example above).

 Every map section represents a rendered Minecraft world.
-You can specifiy things like rotation of the world, rendermode, texture pack and texture size for each map.
+You can specify things like rotation of the world, rendermode, texture pack and texture size for each map.